 Photo was taken from here.

-Up until recently traditionally used to heavy and ornate, but thankfully the modernized traditional is quite beautiful.
-Whenever I think of traditional or American Classic I think of Pottery Barn, which about nails my style on the head.
-It’s like the Colonial Houses of interior design – beautiful, comfortable and always in style.
+Up until recently traditionally used to be heavy and ornate, but thankfully the modernized tradition is quite beautiful.
+Whenever I think of traditional or American Classic I think of Pottery Barn, which nails my style on the head.
+It’s like the Colonial Houses of interior design – beautiful, comfortable, and always in style.